Sepidehafshar1773/Sepidehafshar1773/README.md

-- 👋 Hi, I’m @Sepidehafshar
+- 👋 Hi, I’m Sepideh
 - 👀 I’m interested in Machine and Deep Learning
 - 🌱 I’m currently learning NLP and Image Processing
 - 📫 How to reach me?
 I am available on LinkedIn